 When it comes to what to see in Kuala Lumpur with extra time, sites like the observation tower for another viewpoint are an inexpensive bonus.
 In contrast, local market shopping and general wandering give a glimpse into local life and the pockets of energy in the city at no cost.

 For those who are night owls, Kuala Lumpur’s nightlife is not short on the offering, with various bars and clubs to suit all tastes.
 However, these can be very expat-dominated.

 Petaling Street – Kuala Lumpur’s Chinatown

-Bustling, crowded and hectic and filled with the sounds of haggling and the smells of food stalls, Petaling Street in Kuala Lumpur’s Chinatown is a place to get lost in for a few hours.
-From morning to evening, you can buy everything from clothing to homeware to accessories and street food snacks.
+Bustling, crowded, hectic and filled with the sounds of haggling and the smells of food stalls, Petaling Street in Kuala Lumpur’s Chinatown is a place to get lost in for a few hours.
+From morning to evening, you can buy everything from clothing to homeware, accessories, and street food snacks.
 And imitation/knock-off products.
 Come prepared to negotiate for a bargain.

-The older Chinatown area and street of Bukit Bintang street is a less hectic alternative and known for its abundance of eateries.
+The older Chinatown area, specifically Bukit Bintang street, is a less hectic alternative known for its abundance of restaurants.